 This includes everything from licensed or open source Content Management Systems (CMS), free and licensed plugins that extend the functionality of the CMS, a free or licensed theme, perhaps a theme development framework, and even custom applications developed for your specific site requirements.

-And if you’re even considering a content marketing program, marketing automation and lead nurturing or integration with your CRM, making all of these disparate components work seamlessly with one another is anything but a walk in the park.
-What does that have to do with you or your site.
+And if you’re even considering a content marketing program, marketing automation, lead nurturing or integration with your CRM, making all of these disparate components work seamlessly with one another is anything but a walk in the park.
+What does that have to do with you or your site?
 Well, everything.

 Your car is your guide.